top of page

 Weeding

-The term weeding is used to describe the activity of seeking out items that are no longer useful or appropriate for the collection.
-These items are then discarded and may or may not be replaced.
+.
 Weeding the library collection is as much a routine as the acquisition of new books.
 The purpose of discarding materials from the collection is to maintain an accurate and up to date collection for library patrons.
 Materials which are inaccurate, outdated, unused, or in poor condition detract from the usefulness and aesthetic appeal of the collection.
 These materials take up shelf space that could be occupied by needed and requested materials.

 Weeding the collection is an ongoing process and is the responsibility of the librarians.
 The goal of the East Lake Community Library is that each section of the collection is to be weeded on an ongoing basis to keep the collection accurate.
 Special attention is paid to Medical, Computer Science and Technology, and travel materials, as they become dated rapidly.